mui/material-ui/docs/data/joy/guides/themeable-component/themeable-component.md

 ```

 :::success
-🍾 Congratulations!
-You have successfully built a themeable component!.
 :::

 ---

 ## Template

-You can use the following template to create your own component.
-It is the full code of the `Stat` component in this guide.
+This template is the final product of the step-by-step guide above, demonstrating how to build a custom component that can be styled with the theme as if it was a built-in component.

 {{"demo": "StatFullTemplate.js"}}